-- 1. A cumulative grade point average (GPA) of at least 2.75 is required for students to successfully complete their teacher education program and be recommended for certification and licensure.
-To help assure that students at The College of New Jersey meet their requirement by graduation: 1) admission to candidacy in all teacher education programs, following completion of 16 course units, requires a 2.5 minimum GPA; and 2) admission to student teaching in all teacher education programs requires a 2.75 minimum GPA. - 2.
-Students must meet a state hygiene/physiology requirement, and pass the appropriate Praxis examination before receiving initial certification to teach in the state. - 3.
-In January of 2011, NJ Bill No. 3466 was passed into law, revising the current law on Harassment, Intimidation and Bullying Prevention (HIB) which requires that all candidates for licensure/certification in the field of education entering the workforce in 2012 and after must receive HIB training before they receive certification. - 4.
+- 2. Effective September 2017, regulations established by the New Jersey Department of Education require students applying for initial certification to complete and submit an edTPA portfolio in the desired certification area.
+Students applying for dual certification are required to submit only one edTPA portfolio in either of the selected areas.
+No cut score has been set for the 2017-2018 academic year.
+Therefore, successful completion of this requirement is determined by submission of a completed portfolio. - 3.
+Students must meet a state hygiene/physiology requirement, and pass the appropriate Praxis examination before receiving initial certification to teach in the state. - 4.
+In January of 2011, NJ Bill No. 3466 was passed into law, revising the current law on Harassment, Intimidation and Bullying Prevention (HIB) which requires that all candidates for licensure/certification in the field of education entering the workforce in 2012 and after must receive HIB training before they receive certification. - 5.
 A Mantoux or tuberculosis test is required of all students in the School of Education and in teacher preparation programs during their sophmore year.
-This test is a state requirement and can be obtained through the Health Center at The College of New Jersey or through a private physician.
-Further information is available through the Office of Support for Teacher Education Programs (STEP). - 5.
-Sophmore and junior students must sign a TCNJ statement attesting that they have not committed any offenses that may disqualify them from state teacher certification.
+This test is a state requirement and can be obtained through Student Health Services at The College of New Jersey or through a private physician.
+Further information is available through the Office of Support for Teacher Education Programs (STEP). - 6.
+Sophomore and junior students must sign a TCNJ statement attesting that they have not committed any offenses that may disqualify them from state teacher certification.
 A list of applicable offenses will be provided.
 This statement will ensure the continued safety and security of students in the participating field placement districts.
 Students with convictions or charges pending may jeopardize their eligibility to continue in the teacher preparation program until pending charges are appropriately settled.
-Students are encouraged to contact the STEP office to discuss their eligibility.

-6. Some school districts may require students to obtain a New Jersey Department of Education criminal background check before accepting the teacher candidate as student teacher.
-Students enrolled in a teacher preparation program are encouraged to obtain a substitute teacher certification after earning 15 units.
+Students are encouraged to contact the STEP office to discuss their eligibility. - 7.
+Most school districts may require students to obtain a New Jersey Department of Education criminal background check before accepting the teacher candidate as student teacher. - 8.
+Students enrolled in a teacher preparation program are encouraged to obrtain a substitute teacher certification after earning 15 units. - 9.
+Candidates starting a traditional teacher preparation program in or after the 2015-16 academic year must pass a basic skills assessment prior to starting coursework in a program.
+Candidates are exempt from the basic skills requirement if they can demonstrate a score on the SAT, ACT, or GRE at or above the cut score for the year in which they took the exam, shown below: